 Aside from the academic programs for undergraduate students, the Center promotes activities in five critical areas:

 - International Leadership: The Center promotes study-abroad opportunities through annual trips.
-In recent years, we have taken students to China, Brazil, Costa Rica, Belize, Hungary, Thailand, and Cambodia
+In recent years, we have taken students to China, Brazil, Costa Rica, Belize, Hungary, Thailand, and Cambodia; and

 - Research: The Center also supports student and faculty research activities.
 Our McDonough Scholars make regular presentations at national and international conferences.
-The leadership faculty engage in meaningful research that adds to the body of knowledge about Leadership Studies.
-In fact, the Leadership Core Curriculum uses a textbook, Understanding Leadership (New York: Routledge, 2015), written by the McDonough faculty.
-Every year, we host the McDonough Leadership Conference – a national event that brings together students, faculty, staff and practitioners interested in expanding their knowledge of leadership
+The leadership faculty engages in meaningful research that adds to the body of knowledge about Leadership Studies.
+In fact, the Leadership Core Curriculum uses a textbook, Understanding Leadership (New York: Routledge, 2015), written by two McDonough faculty.
+Every year, we host the McDonough Leadership Conference – a national event that brings together students, faculty, staff and practitioners interested in expanding their knowledge of leadership.